urbantrout/docs/en/templating/querying-elements/craft-categories.md

 `craft-categories`
 ==================

-You can access your site’s [categories]({entry:docs/categories}) from your templates via `craft.categories`.
-It returns an {entry:templating/elementcriteriamodel:link} object.
+You can access your site’s [categories](en/categories.md) from your templates via `craft.categories`.
+It returns an ElementCriteriaModel object.

 ```twig
 <ul>